AMDESE/sev-tool/readme.md

 # How to Download and Run SEV-Tool
 &nbsp;
-Version: v6
+Version: v7
-Updated: 2019-02-20
+Updated: 2019-02-21
 &nbsp;
 &nbsp;
-&nbsp;

 ## Related Docs
 - The SEV API can be found here: https://developer.amd.com/sev/

+## Proposed Provisioning Steps
+##### Platform Owner
+1. Get Platform and connect to Internet
+2. Install SEV-supported operating system
+3. Confirm that SEV is supported (using steps in [OS Requirements](#os-requirements))
+4. Make a folder for the SEV-Tool to export certs/IDs to (pass into commands with the --ofolder flag)
+5. Run the get_id command.
+As a simple check if running when 2 processors, make sure the returned IDs are different by using the --verbose flag
+6. Get the CEK_ASK from the AMD KDS server by running the generate_cek_ask command
+7. Generate your OCA (example using openssl coming soon)
+8. Run the pek_csr command to generate a certificate signing request for your PEK.
+This will allow you to take ownership of the platform.
+9. Sign PEK with OCA (example using openssl coming soon)
+10. Run the pek_cert_import command
+11. Run the pdh_cert_export command
+12. Run the get_ask_ark command
+13. Run the export_cert_chain command to export the PDH down to the ARK (AMD root) and zip it up
+14. Save the complete cert chain for Guest Owners (GO's)
+15. Make available UEFI image for guests

+##### Guest Owner
+1. Get cert chains from the Platform Owner (PO)
+2. Get UEFI image from the Platform Owner
+3. (Out of scope) Confirm the UEFI image is trustable
+4. Run the validate_cert_chain command to verify the cert chain from the PDH down to the ARK (AMD root).
+(Unzip the cert chain certs given to you by the Platform Owner and use that folder as the --ofolder flag)
+5. (Out of scope) Verify OCA cert chain from the Platform Owner
+6. (Coming soon) Run the generate_launch_blob command
+7. Send the blob to the Platform Owner so they can launch your Guests
+8. Get the measurement from the Platform Owner
+9. Run the calc_measurement and verify the measurement from the Platform owner matches what you calculated
+10. (Coming soon) Run the package_secret command
+11. Send the secret(s) to the Platform Owner
+12. Give "ready to run" approval to the Platform Owner

 ## OS Requirements
   - Your Kernel must support SEV.
   - If running Linux, the ccp Kernel driver must be running and supported, as that is how the SEV-Tool communicates to the firmware.
-To tell if your Kernel supports SEV and the ccp driver is working correctly, run a dmesg and look for the following line
+To tell if your Kernel supports SEV and the ccp driver is working correctly, run a dmesg and look for the following line:
      ```sh
       $ ccp [xxxx:xx:xx.x]: SEV API:x.xx build:x
      ```